tramlinehq/ueno/README.md

 - `ueno-upload-keystore.jks` in the `android/app` directory
 - `key.properties` in the `android` directory

-You can get these files from our Google Cloud Storage account.
+You can get these files from our Google Cloud Storage accounts.